What to expect on your first visit:

 After you contact me by phone (615-504-1051) or by email (firstname.lastname@example.org), I will then call you back and ask you to elaborate a bit about your concerns and also whether you have any initial questions for me.
 If you decide to schedule an initial appointment with me, I will ask for your contact information and for a credit card number to hold the appointment time for you.

 When your appointment time arrives, I will meet you in the waiting room and show you to my office.
 I will then generally ask you to share your reasons for seeking therapy at this time.
 This appointment is an opportunity for me to begin to get to know you and develop an understanding of what brings you to treatment.
 Hopefully, you also begin to get a sense of me and how I work.
 At the end of the session (which is 45 minutes), I will tell you whether I believe that I can help you, and will invite any questions you may have for me.
 I will give you a document which outlines my approach to psychotherapy and my office policies, and will ask you to sign it and return it to me at the second session.
 Generally, in the second and subsequent sessions, I will continue to gather a detailed history of your concerns and we will be discussing together what will be most helpful to you.

 Fees and insurance:

 As I am a psychologist and not a medical doctor, I cannot prescribe medication.
-I do practice with an excellent psychiatrist, Vedavyasa Biliyar, M.D.
-I often refer to him or to other psychiatrists in the community in whom I have confidence.
-I work closely with them to coordinate your care.
+I do frequently refer to psychiatrists in the community with whom I have developed a professional relationship, particularly Ben Frock, M.D., Eric Rueth, M.D., and Tom Campbell, M.D.
+When I refer to them, I work closely with them to coordinate your care.